nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

     For more details about scripting you can look at the page [Use of MVEL in Automation Chains]({{page page='use-of-mvel-in-automation-chains'}}).

-*   **an expression template**: this is the same as an expression but it will be interpreted as a string (by doing variable substitution).
+*   **An expression template**: This is the same as an expression but it will be interpreted as a string (by doing variable substitution).
 This is very useful when you want to create expressions like this:

     ```
     expr: SELECT * FROM Document WHERE dc:title LIKE @{mytitle}